OctopusDeploy/docs/docs/api-and-integration/tfs-vsts/using-octopus-extension/index.md

 ![](/docs/images/3048587/3278377.png "width=500")

-## Add Steps to your Build or Release Process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}
+## Add Steps to Your Build or Release Process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}

 :::hint
 **Build or Release steps**